Alec Garnett

 Alec Garnett is an American politician and a former Democratic member of the Colorado House of Representatives and the former Speaker of the House.
 He represented District 2, which covered a portion of the city of Denver.
 He was first elected in 2014 to replace retiring House Speaker Mark Ferrandino.
-On November 2020, Garnett's colleagues elected him to serve as speaker of the Colorado House of Representatives for the two-year term beginning in January 2021.
-Due to Colorado House term limits, which state a Representative can serve no more than four consecutive terms limiting each member to 8 years of service.
-Garnett has since been appointed as Governor Polis's Chief of Staff, replacing Lisa Kaufmann.
+In November 2020, Garnett's colleagues elected him to serve as speaker of the Colorado House of Representatives for the two-year term beginning in January 2021.
+From January 2023 to September 2024, he served as Governor Jared Polis' chief of staff.

 Career

-Prior to taking office, Garnet was the executive director of the Colorado Democratic Party.
+Prior to taking office, Garnett was the executive director of the Colorado Democratic Party.
 He previously worked as a legislative assistant to U.S. Representative Ed Perlmutter and legislative director to U.S. Representative John Adler.
+In 2010 Garnett managed the political campaign of his father, who ran for Colorado attorney general that year.

 Garnett was elected to his seat in 2014 with 72.6% of the vote against Republican Party opponent Jon Roberts.
 He was reelected in 2016 with 73.28% of the vote against Republican opponent Paul Linton.
+He was unopposed in 2018 and, in 2020, Garnett was reelected with 80.6% of the vote against Republican Victoria Partridge.

-Garnett serves on the House Appropriations Committee, the House Business Affairs and Labor Committee, and the House Education Committee.
+Garnett served on the House Appropriations Committee, the House Business Affairs and Labor Committee, and the House Education Committee.
+After becoming a member of House leadership he served on the General Assembly's executive committee and Legislative Council committee.

+Garnett was elected speaker of the Colorado House of Representatives on November 5, 2020.

+After leaving the Colorado General Assembly on January 1, 2023, Garnett became Gov. Jared Polis' chief of staff.
+He resigned the position on September 13, 2024.

 Personal life

-Garnet's father, Stan, is the former district attorney for Boulder County, Colorado.
+Garnett's father, Stan, is the former district attorney for Boulder County, Colorado.

+Garnett is married to Emily Renwick Garnett.
+They have three children and live in Denver, Colorado.
+Emily is an attorney at Brownstein.